shetty-tejas/portfolio/src/lib/content/misc/about.md

 ---
 slug: misc/about
-title: Hey! 👋🏾
+title: Hey, it's Tejas! 👋🏾

-description: Here’s a little something about me!
+description: Here's a little something about me!
 publishedAt: 2025/07/11
 ---

-## {title}

 I'm a developer based in Mumbai, India.
 I currently work at [Sage](https://www.sage.com) as a **Senior Engineer**, where I’m part of the team building [Sage Network](https://www.sage.com/en-us/sage-network/) and the [Sage E-Invoicing Portal](https://network.sage.com/e-invoicing/register).